PHASE I :ESTABLISHING FAITH

 This manual and workbook include the content previously in the Evangelism Manual, Apologetics and Time Management.

-These lessons (four each of Teaching Outlines and Pocket Principles and Guided Discussions) give the growing Christian a beginning understanding of the person and role of Satan in the world and in the everyday life of a Christian.
+These lessons (four each of Pocket Principles and Guided Discussions) give the growing Christian a beginning understanding of the person and role of Satan in the world and in the everyday life of a Christian.

-These studies (ten Teaching Outlines, Pocket Principles and Guided Discussions) help the disciple understand his need for relationships and the characteristics of healthy and unhealthy relationships.
+These studies (ten Pocket Principles and Guided Discussions) help the disciple understand his need for relationships and the characteristics of healthy and unhealthy relationships.
 Other topics covered are dealing with conflict, communication and appreciating differences.
-There is a student version and a leader’s version of these Guided Discussions.
+There is a student version and a leader version of this workbook.

 Inductive Bible Study